+We have organized our report chronologically in sections, more-or-less ending in 1975 (about a half century ago).
+Activity in each period had its own distinctive dynamic.
+Within each section we use the device of classifying contributions as those for software systems, applications, algebra and formal proof.

-Perhaps we could classify numerical computation as the work of the heirs of Cauchy; by and large we \textsl{exclude} such work here, except for multiple precision and except insofar as it was used for exact computation.
+By and large we \textsl{exclude} numerical computation here, except for multiple precision and except insofar as it was used for exact computation.
 See the impressive work~\cite{HistoryNLA:2022} for an 800-page journey through just the history of numerical linear algebra, as a partial recompense for this exclusion.

 Our focus is on symbolic mathematical computation for programmable computers.
 We highlight key algorithmic developments in this context.